Reinsurers look at dumping coal from bulk-buy policies in green gambit

 Most reinsurers have stepped back from offering insurers bespoke or direct cover for coal projects, but many still underwrite the industry through treaty reinsurance, where hundreds of insurers’ policies are bundled together.

-Five of the world's six largest reinsurers - Swiss Re, Munich Re (MUVGn.DE), Hannover Re (HNRGn.DE), SCOR (SCOR.PA) and Lloyd's of London (SOLYD.UL) - have already scaled backbespoke coverage for coal projects.
+Five of the world’s six largest reinsurers - Swiss Re, Munich Re, Hannover Re, SCOR and Lloyd’s of London - have already scaled back bespoke coverage for coal projects.
 But only Swiss Re, in a statement in March, has said it will go further and tighten its treaty reinsurance stance.

+Munich Re and Hannover Re told Reuters they are working with their insurance clients to cut their own exposure further.

 SLOW GOING